Cito/Pinboard-Pin/README.md

 Pinboard Pin is a modern web extension for pinning pages on [Pinboard](https://pinboard.in) with Firefox.

+Pinboard is a fast, no-nonsense bookmarking site for people who value privacy and speed.
+Note that while the Pinboard Pin extension is provided by its author as free and open source software, Pinboard is a separate, paid service and you need to sign up for an account in order to use it.
+The author of Pinboard Pin is not affiliated with the provider of the Pinboard service.
+For any questions regarding the Pinboard service itself, please contact the Pinboard support.

-It pretty much replicates the functionality of the [Pinboard Plus](https://github.com/clvrobj/Pinboard-Plus) extension that has been created for the Chrome browser, but it has been rewritten from scratch to support Firefox using the modern [Angular](https://angular.io/) framework instead of a mix of the older [AngularJS](https://angularjs.org/), [jQuery](https://jquery.com/) and [Underscore](http://underscorejs.org/) libraries used by Pinboard Plus.
+This extension pretty much replicates the functionality of the [Pinboard Plus](https://github.com/clvrobj/Pinboard-Plus) extension that has been created for the Chrome browser, but it has been rewritten from scratch to support Firefox using the modern [Angular](https://angular.io/) framework instead of a mix of the older [AngularJS](https://angularjs.org/), [jQuery](https://jquery.com/) and [Underscore](http://underscorejs.org/) libraries used by Pinboard Plus.
 This rewrite was also intended as a proof-of-concept that modern Angular is a viable platform for building web extensions.

 The current version has been tested with Firefox 56 for Windows and Linux.